 If non-surgical treatments do not help, surgery may be considered.
 Surgery consists of cutting out the surrounding thickened and scarred sheath and repairing any tears within the tendon.
 You will be asked to move your leg almost immediately to prevent

 repeat scarring of the tendon.
-You can put weight on your leg as soon as pain and swelling permit, usually less than 1-2 weeks.
+Your surgeon will advise when you can put weight on your leg.
 Return to competitive activity takes 3-6 months.

 Surgery for tendinosis involves removing scar tissue and calcification deposits in the tendon.
 The tendon is then repaired with suture.
 In older patients, or when more than half of the tendon is removed, one of the other tendons at the back of the ankle

 is transferred to the heel bone to improve the strength of the Achilles tendon and the blood supply to this area.

 It may take up to two years for symptoms to go away completely.
 At least 3-6 months of non-surgical treatment is recommended before considering surgery.
 You will need to wear a cast, splint, or brace for 4-8 weeks following surgery, although you will

 Non-surgical management of paratenonitis may take several months but patients return to pre-injury activities in 90% of cases.
 For the other 10%, subsequent surgical treatment is successful in 75-100% of cases.